-- The Alternatives beneficiary is mentally capable of understanding what medications he or she is taking, and - The Alternatives beneficiary is mentally capable of understanding the purpose of taking the medication and when the medication must be taken and - The Alternatives beneficiary's physical limitations prevent him or her from getting the medication out of its container and getting it into his or her mouth.
+- The Alternatives participant beneficiary is mentally capable of understanding what medications he or she is taking, and - The Alternatives participant beneficiary is mentally capable of understanding the purpose of taking the medication and when the medication must be taken and. - The Alternatives participant's beneficiary's physical limitations prevent him or her from getting the medication out of its container and getting it into his or her mouth.

-If the Alternatives beneficiary is mentally capable, based on the above, and can tell the non-related Attendant Care Aide the following three things, the non-related Attendant Care Aide is allowed to dispense medication to the Alternatives beneficiary:
+If the Alternatives participant beneficiary is mentally capable, based on the above, and can tell the non-related Attendant Care Aide the following three things, the non-related Attendant Care Aide is allowed to dispense medication to the Alternatives participant beneficiary:

-- The Alternatives beneficiary can tell the non-related Attendant Care Aide that it is time to take his or her medication, and - The Alternatives beneficiary can tell the non-related Attendant Care Aide to open the medication bottle and get out the required amount of medication, and - The Alternatives beneficiary can tell the non-related Attendant Care Aide to put the medication in his or her mouth.
+- The Alternatives participant beneficiary can tell the non-related Attendant Care Aide that it is time to take his or her medication, and - The Alternatives participant beneficiary can tell the non-related Attendant Care Aide to open the medication bottle and get out the required amount of medication and - The Alternatives participant beneficiary can tell the non-related Attendant Care Aide to put the medication in his or her mouth.

 Meal Preparation: Meal preparation is hands-on assistance with tasks involved in preparing and serving a meal and cleaning articles and utensils used in the meal preparation.
-Meal preparation is allowed ONLY for the Alternatives beneficiary.
+Meal preparation is allowed ONLY for the Alternatives participant beneficiary.
 Meal preparation is not allowed for other members of the household.
-If the beneficiary lives in a house with other household members, meal preparation for the other members of the household is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives in a house with other household members, meal preparation for the other members of the household is not allowed as part of the Alternatives waiver services.

-Housekeeping: Incidental housekeeping means cleaning of the floor and furniture ONLY in the room, space or location occupied by the Alternatives beneficiary; for example, the beneficiary's bedroom.
-Incidental housekeeping is hands-on assistance with waiver-covered tasks that the beneficiary cannot physically perform himself or herself.
+Housekeeping: Incidental housekeeping means cleaning of the floor and furniture ONLY in the room, space or location occupied by the Alternatives participant beneficiary; for example, the participant's beneficiary's bedroom.
+Incidental housekeeping is hands-on assistance with waiver-covered tasks that the participant beneficiary cannot physically perform himself or herself.
 This does not mean cleaning the whole house.
-If the beneficiary lives in a house with other household members, housework for the other members of the household is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives in a house with other household members, housework for the other members of the household is not allowed as part of the Alternatives waiver services.

-Laundry: Incidental laundry means washing items incidental to the care of the beneficiary.
-It is hands-on assistance with covered laundry tasks such as laundering the beneficiary's clothing, bed linens and towels that the beneficiary cannot physically perform himself or herself.
+Laundry: Incidental laundry means washing items incidental to the care of the participant beneficiary.
+It is hands-on assistance with covered laundry tasks such as laundering the participant's beneficiary's clothing, bed linens and towels that the participant beneficiary cannot physically perform himself or herself.
 This does not mean washing for the whole household.
-If the beneficiary lives in a house with other household members, washing laundry for the other members of the household is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives in a house with other household members, washing laundry for the other members of the household is not allowed as part of the Alternatives waiver services.

-Shopping/Errands/Transportation: Incidental shopping means shopping for the beneficiary or assisting the beneficiary with his or her shopping needs.
-It is hands-on assistance with covered tasks the beneficiary cannot physically perform himself or herself.
+Shopping/Errands/Transportation: Incidental shopping means shopping for the participant beneficiary or assisting the participant beneficiary with his or her shopping needs.
+It is hands-on assistance with covered tasks the participant beneficiary cannot physically perform himself or herself.
 This does not include shopping for the whole household if there are other household members.
-If the beneficiary lives in a house with other household members, shopping for the other household members is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives in a house with other household members, shopping for the other household members is not allowed as part of the Alternatives waiver services.

-Errands means performing tasks outside of the beneficiary's home for the beneficiary, such as picking up prescriptions at the pharmacy.
+Errands means performing tasks outside of the beneficiary's home running errands for the participant beneficiary, such as picking up prescriptions at the pharmacy.
 This does not mean running errands for the whole household if there are other household members.
-If the beneficiary lives in a house with other household members, running errands for the other household members is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives in a house with other household members, running errands for the other household members is not allowed as part of the Alternatives waiver services.